 your files (raw data, reference tracks etc.).
 And there you will also find the mixdowns I will make for you.
 It is not a problem if you prefer a different service to transfer the data.
 Just let

-For more than twelve years now Ableton Live is my favorite DAW.
+For more than fifteen years now Ableton Live is my favorite DAW.
 So, if you use this software as well, you can easily send me whole Live projects instead of just single audio files.

 It is important to upload the files compressed.
 By using a packing tool first it is possible to prove that the upload is error-free.
 Second you can reduce the amount of data, of course losless.
 Again you can choose your favorite packing tool.
 I recommend 7-Zip, which is open source and totally freeware.
 For the fact that you live just around the corner of course you can give me your material personally.

 To communticate during the working process I favour to use e-mail or messenger.
 In addition to that, especially for reviewing and giving feedback, I like to use the service from Highnote, a platform to make comments, exchange ideas, and organize notes on any audio file.
 I receive messenges immediately and I am looking after to answer as quick as possible.
-Also you can telephone me or we can meet to listen together.
+Certainly, you also can telephone me or we can meet to listen together.